erpranjalmishra/heliXom/README.md

 ## ⚠️ Warning

 <span style="color: red;">**Do not change anything in this repository unless you have the knowledge or permission.
 Please focus on your assigned tasks.**</span>
+## ⚠️ Warning

+**Do not change anything in this file unless you have the knowledge or permission.
+Please focus on your assigned tasks.**

 # Video Call Intercom System with Vibration Sensor